GEOMORPHIC AND HYDRAULIC ANALYSIS OF THE ALEXANDER VALLEY REACH OF THE RUSSIAN RIVER

 Waterways, in cooperation with Swanson Hydrology and Geomorphology, was hired by Syar Industries to interpret the geomorphic and hydraulic conditions of the Lower Alexander Valley and develop recommendations for a mining plan that is economically feasible, environmentally sensitive, and consistent with the Sonoma County ARM Plan’s objective to “balance extraction to reflect natural recharge levels, provide high-quality aggregate materials, and protect fisheries [and] wildlife habitat”.
 The intent was to describe the geomorphology of the system, summarize the results of the analyses, and recommend a sustainable plan for in-stream mining, given our understanding of the system.
 Waterways also compared a mining plan that adheres to the ARM Plan policies and operating standards to a recommended plan that includes opportunities for resource enhancements, including terrace skimming to restore flood plain and conditions for colonization of native riparian vegetation species and the eradication of selected stands of Arundo donax and in-stream aquatic habitat creation (alcoves, etc.).

 MIDDLE REACH PIT RECLAMATION ALTERNATIVES

-Waterways has been hired by Syar Industries to perform hydrologic and hydraulic modeling and design of alternative Pit Reclamation Scenarios.
-The alternatives would provide a long term hydraulic connection between the reclaimed pits and the Russian River, allowing opportunities for the development off-channel salmonid habitat and reducing the potential for catastrophic breaching or “pit capture” by the Russian River.
+Waterways was hired by Syar Industries to perform hydrologic and hydraulic modeling and design of alternative Pit Reclamation Scenarios.
+The alternatives provide a long term hydraulic connection between the reclaimed pits and the Russian River, allowing opportunities for the development off-channel salmonid habitat and reducing the potential for catastrophic breaching or “pit capture” by the Russian River.